2020PB/police-brutality/reports/Oregon.md

 ### Bystander recounts experience being tear-gassed while walking home | July 16th

 A man interviewed by a journalist says he was walking home and saw a small group of police.
 He says he was shot at and struck by police with tear gas.
-He says that now he is standing among the protestors to understand what's going on.
+He says that now he is standing among the protesters to understand what's going on.

 tags: bystander, tear-gas